Search

 Contents

-The latest threat to global health is the ongoing outbreak of COVID-19, a respiratory disease named Coronavirus Disease 2019.
+The latest threat to global health is the outbreak of COVID-19, a respiratory disease named Coronavirus Disease 2019.
 As a subfield of Artificial Intelligence, Computer Vision has enjoyed recent success in solving various complex problems in health care.
 Therefore, it has the potential to contribute to the fight against COVID-19.

 This article will provide an easy-to-read summary of recent research on the use of computer vision technology to combat COVID-19.
 Particularly, you will learn: